primaza/primazactl/README.md

     - Specify the version of manifests to use.
         - see: [releases](https://github.com/primaza/primazactl/releases) for available versions.
         - Ignored if a config file is set.
-- `--clusterenvironment CLUSTER_ENVIRONMENT`
+- `--cluster-environment CLUSTER_ENVIRONMENT`
     - name to be used for the cluster environment resource created in the primaza-main namespace.
 - `--environment ENVIRONMENT`
     - the name that will be associated to the ClusterEnvironment,
-- `--primaza-kubeconfig MAIN_KUBECONFIG`
+- `--tenant-kubeconfig MAIN_KUBECONFIG`
     - only set if the cluster on which primaza main installed is in a different kubeconfig file from the one set using the `--kubeconfig` option.
-- `--primaza-clustername MAIN_CLUSTERNAME`
+- `--tenant-context TENANT_CONTEXT`
-    - only set if cluster on which primaza main is installed is different from the one set using the `--clustername` option.
+    - only set if cluster on which primaza main is installed is different from the one set using the `--context` option.
 - `--main-namespace MAIN_NAMESPACE`
     - Namespace of primaza-main.
     - Default is `primaza-system`.